Niall-Sharma/RustCliTodo/README.md

 ## 🚀 Features

-- Add tasks with a description
+- Add tasks to list
 - List all tasks with their status (done/undone)
 - Mark tasks as done
-- Delete tasks by ID
+- Delete tasks by task number
 - Save tasks to a local JSON file

 ## 📦 Installation